flutter/flutter/.github/ISSUE_TEMPLATE/1_activation.md

      our guide to filing a bug first: https://flutter.dev/docs/resources/bug-reports -->

+## Details

 <!--
      Please describe in detail the problem you are running into.

-     If you have concrete steps to reproduce the problem, list them:
+     If you have concrete steps to reproduce the problem, please list them.
+-->

 1. ...
 2. ...
 3. ...
--->